Mathematical Methods of Theoretical Physics: Divergent series

 \chapter{Divergent series}

-In this final chapter we will consider {\em divergent series}, which, as has already been mentioned earlier, seem to have been ``invented by the devil'' \cite{Hardy:1949}.
-Unfortunately such series occur very often in physical situations; for instance in celestial mechanics or in quantum field theory \cite{Boyd99thedevil,PhysRev.85.631,PhysRevD.57.1144,PhysRevD.62.076001}, and one may wonder with Abel why, {\em ``for the most part, it is true that the results are correct, which is very strange'' } \cite{rousseau-2004}.
-On the other hand, there appears to be another view on diverging series, a view that has been expressed by Berry as follows \cite{berry-92}: {\em ``$\ldots$ an asymptotic series $\ldots$ is a compact encoding of a function, and its divergence should be regarded not as a deficiency but as a source of information about the function.'' }
+\newthought{Power series approximations} often occur in physical situations in the context of solutions of ordinary differential equations; for instance in celestial mechanics or in quantum field theory.\cite{Boyd99thedevil,PhysRev.85.631} According to Abel\cite{Hardy:1949} they appear to be the ``invention of the devil,'' even more so as\cite{rousseau-2004} {\em ``for the most part, it is true that the results are correct, which is very strange.''}

+There appears to be another, complementary, more optimistic and less perplexed, view on diverging series, a view that has been expressed by Berry as follows:\cite{berry-92} {\em ``$\ldots$ an asymptotic series $\ldots$ is a compact encoding of a function, and its divergence should be regarded not as a deficiency but as a source of information about the function.''} In a similar spirit, Boyd quotes {\em Carrier's Rule}: {\em ``divergent series converge faster than convergent series because they don't have to converge.''}

+\newthought{The intuition behind such statements} is based on the observation that, while convergent series representing some function may converge very slowly and numerically intractably, \sidenote{Contemplate on the feasibility of computing the partial sum $\sum_{j=0}^n \frac{(-1)^j x^{2j+1}}{(2j+1)!} =\sin_n (x)$ of the sine funtion without ``shortcuts;'' that is, without computing the remainder of $\frac{x}{2\pi}$, subject to some finite machine precision, say, for $x=10^5$.
+Or consider the convergence of the general series solution of the $N$-body problem\cite{Diacu96}} asymptotical divergent series representations of functions may yield reasonable estimates in ``low'' order before they diverge ``fast'' later on (for higher polynomial order).
+Ritt's theorem mentioned in Section~\ref{2019-mm-ch-ca-Ritt} provides a formal basis for this conjecture.